DaoCloud/DaoCloud-docs/docs/en/docs/install/best-practices/replace-os.md

 A customer has deployed a DCE 5.0 worker cluster in a production environment on CentOS 7.9.
-However, since [CentOS 7.9 will no longer be maintained](https://www.redhat.com/en/topics/linux/centos-linux-eol), the customer wants to migrate their operating system to Ubuntu 22.04.
+However, since [CentOS 7.9 will no longer be maintained](https://www.redhat.com/en/topics/linux/centos-linux-eol), the customer wants to migrate the operating system to Ubuntu 22.04.
 As this is a production environment, the customer wants to migrate from CentOS 7.9 to Ubuntu 22.04 without any downtime.

 ## Risks